This page is designed to help you ensure your submission is ready for and fits the scope of the journal.

 Laboratory Phonology allows the following licences for submission:

-Authors from OLH non-member institutions that have access to funds earmarked for APCs (via a research grant or through their institution) will be asked to use those funds to cover the £450 APC of their publication in Laboratory Phonology.
+Authors from OLH non-member institutions that have access to funds earmarked for Open Access publication (via a research grant or through their institution) will be asked to use those funds to cover the £450 Voluntary Author Contribution (VAC) of their publication in Laboratory Phonology.
 Authors without access to such funds will be asked to request a waiver through the submission system.
-This full APC waiver will then be logged against the submission.
+This waiver will then be logged against the submission.

-The APC covers all publication costs (editorial processes; web hosting; indexing; marketing; archiving; DOI registration etc) and ensures that all of the content is fully open access.
+We intentionally use the term Voluntary Author Contribution (VAC) to sharply distinguish this from an Article Processing Charge (APC), a fee that is required for publication at most Gold Open Access journals.
+Laboratory Phonology is emphatically a Diamond Open Access journal: it does not charge obligatory fees to either readers or authors, in the interest of scholarly equity.
+The Voluntary Author Contribution (VAC) covers all publication costs (editorial processes; web hosting; indexing; marketing; archiving; DOI registration etc.) and ensures that all of the content is fully open access.
 This approach maximises the potential readership of publications and allows the journal to be run in a sustainable way.

 If you do not know about your institution’s policy on open access funding, please contact your departmental/faculty administrators and institution library, as funds may be available to you.